 You may.
 You may not.

 The enormity of India will baffle you.
 So would the cultural waves, anarchy of the cities, the breeze of the Himalayas, kash phool of Bengal, and the sanctity of rural India!
-And you will also be stupefied by how safe people will make you feel even at the remotest of the remotest corner, and in some cases, uncomfortable (thanks to the obvious eve-teasing and offensive passing remarks in some regions).
+And you will also be stupefied by how safe people will make you feel even at the remotest of the remotest corners, and also in some cases, uncomfortable (thanks to the obvious eve-teasing and offensive passing remarks in some regions).

 Also read – Volunteer Tourism And How It Can Shift Your Travel Experiences